Harrison, New Jersey: Civic organizations

 Harrison Lions Club was chartered on July 25, 1951.
 The Harrison Club is part of Multiple District 16 (New Jersey) which is part of Lions Clubs International (LCI), the world's largest service organization.
 The club supports and provides financial aid to the district, state, and international sight projects and is also involved in community programs.

 Transportation

 Roads and highways

 As of May 2010, the town had a total of 18.15 mi of roadways, of which 15.23 mi were maintained by the municipality, 1.57 mi by Hudson County and 1.35 mi by the New Jersey Department of Transportation.

 Interstate 280 runs through the center of the town.
 Westward, I-280 leads to Route 21, the Garden State Parkway, and Interstate 80.
 Eastward, it leads to Route 7 and the New Jersey Turnpike.

-Replacement of Interstate 280's partial access in central Harrison with service roads, a new interchange, and an overpass (to improve access to Harrison Avenue, the PATH station, and Red Bull Arena, and to give north–south passage to local street traffic) is in the planning stages.
+Replacement of Interstate 280's partial access in central Harrison with service roads, a new interchange, and an overpass (to improve access to Harrison Avenue, the PATH station, and Sports Illustrated Stadium, and to give north–south passage to local street traffic) is in the planning stages.